 Team environments require an understanding of not only team dynamics but personal dynamics; this requires an understanding of both conscious and subconscious motivation.
 “Achieving the goal is about helping team members have both intrinsic and extrinsic motivation,” Beverly says.
 “While getting a salary or wanting to look better is a great extrinsic—or external—motivator, people also have to be inwardly motivated by a desire to succeed that overcomes the desire to be comfortable, drink more, study less or watch 18 straight hours of Orange Is the New Black.”

 So, how can an individual or a team leader overcome being dragged down by an unmotivated subconscious?
 Beverly says there are two key elements: “First, you’ve got to show the subconscious the benefit by making the end result visible.
 You have to visualize yourself healthy and you have to show the team members what success looks like.
 Second, you’ve got to make sure that the subconscious doesn’t become distracted along the way.
 Success comes from constantly seeing the end result in a believable and achievable series of steps.”

-She reminds us that it isn’t just having the steps laid out consciously for the individual or the team but rather being able to visualize those steps being taken and being able to visualize being successful.
+It isn’t just having the steps laid out consciously for the individual or the team but rather being able to visualize those steps being taken and being able to visualize being successful.